 A. Student Government Assembly membership shall consist of twenty (20) Senators.

 i.
-Six (6) Off-Campus Senators elected by a plurality vote of those students living in Off-Campus housing the following year in which the Senators would represent them in that term.
+Six (6) Off-Campus Senators elected by a plurality vote of those students living in Off-Campus housing the current year in which the election will be held.
 Off-Campus Senators shall work with the Dean of Students Office and the Office of Off-Campus and Nontraditional Student Services to advocate off-campus and nontraditional student concerns.
 Each senator shall represent a specific district that is enumerated in the operations manual.
 The President of the Assembly will give assignments to senators.

 ii.
 Four (4) On-Campus Senators elected by a plurality vote of those students maintaining residence for the term of the election.
 On-Campus Senators shall work with the Association of Residence Halls to ensure Student Government Association representation at ARH General Assembly meetings and individual Senators shall attend their respective area government meetings.
 The constituent areas include: